emgong/double-takes/app/posts/2016-01-12-debugging-dependencies-with-git-bisect.md

 Though cathartic, that approach is decidedly unproductive.
 It's a bummer for the gem's maintainer, to start.
 It comes across as entitled, too, as if you're requesting warranty service for something you almost certainly never paid for.
-Most persuasively, doing so wastes your own time, because the maintainer will probably ask you to reproduce the issue, which you won't be able to easily do, since you can't just upload your employer's super secret proprietary app to the public (sidenote: loads of people actually do this anyway, out of apparent
+Doing so wastes your own time, because the maintainer will probably ask you to reproduce the issue, which you won't be able to easily do, since you can't just upload your employer's super secret proprietary app to the public (sidenote: loads of people actually do this anyway, out of apparent